Python API#

 Some metrics may not be defined for a given system.

-the interface RMSD (iRMSD) is undefined.
+interface RMSD (iRMSD) is undefined.

 In such cases, Metric.evaluate()